OSInside/kiwi/doc/source/building/working_with_images/vagrant_setup.rst

 **boxes**.
 A box is a TAR archive containing a virtual disk image and some metadata.

-To build Vagrant boxes, you can use
-`veewee <https://github.com/jedi4ever/veewee>`_ which builds boxes based on AutoYaST.
-As an alternative, `Packer <https://www.packer.io>`_ can be utilized, which is provided by Hashicorp itself.

-Both tools are based on the official installation media (DVDs) as shipped by the distribution vendor.
+To build Vagrant boxes, you can use `Packer <https://www.packer.io>`_ which is provided by Hashicorp itself.
+Packer is based on the official installation media (DVDs) as shipped by the distribution vendor.

 The KIWI way of building images might be helpful, if such a media does not exist or does not suit your needs.
 For example, if the distribution is